GokulVSD/gokulvsd.github.io/_posts/2021-04-20-c++-raii-and-its-implications-part-1.md

 ## Smart Pointers

-As opposed to using regular pointers if we need a resource in a different scope and having to deal with the aformentioned problems with dynamic memory allocation, smart pointers like `std::unique_ptr`, `std::shared_ptr` solve the dangling reference problem in the absence of a garbage collector, but they require coding discipline and have other potential issues (like copyability and reference cycles, however the latter can be overcome with the use of `std::weak_ptr`).
+As opposed to using raw pointers if we need a resource in a different scope and we are having to deal with the aformentioned problems with dynamic memory allocation, smart pointers like `std::unique_ptr`, `std::shared_ptr` solve the dangling reference problem in the absence of a garbage collector, but they require coding discipline and have other potential issues (like copyability and reference cycles, however the latter can be overcome with the use of `std::weak_ptr`).